BagPipe: Accelerating Deep Recommendation Model Training: Background Motivation

 \subsection{Deep Learning Recommendation Models}

-Recommendation models are widely used in industry to power several large scale internet services.
-Recent work has proposed using deep learning to improve accuracy of recommendations~\cite{naumov2019deep,cheng2016wide,ishkhanov2020time}.
-All deep recommendation models consists of two types of components (i) a memory intensive embedding layer which stores a mapping between the categorical features and their numerical representations (ii) a compute intensive neural network based modeling layer used for modelling interactions between numerical features and vector representations of categorical features.
-Across models the structure of embedding tables typically remain the same.
-The number of rows (elements in the table) usually depend on the dataset, \ie the number of categories, while machine learning engineers vary the dimension of embedding \ie the size of the vector to represent a categorical feature.
-Common dimensions of embeddings are 16, 32, 48 and 64 with embeddings sometimes being as large as 384~\cite{mudigere2021software}.
-However, the number of elements in an embedding table vary widely and can be as small as 3 elements or as big as a few billion elements depending on the dataset~\cite{yin2021ttrec,gupta2020deeprecsys}.
-Neural network layers have more diversity and the type of neural network usually depends on the modelling task at hand.
-DLRM~\cite{naumov2019deep}, a recommendation model from Facebook used for predicting click through rates, uses fully connected neural networks for both bottom and top neural network, while TBSM~\cite{ishkhanov2020time}, a model used for predicting a user's next interaction based on previous interactions uses a modified version of multi-head attention as the top neural network while still using a fully connected neural network for bottom neural network.
-The forward pass of training involves looking up embedding vectors corresponding to the data items, this stage is shared by all deep learning based recommendation models~\cite{wang2017your,wen2018visual, wang2014improving, van2013deep, covington2016deep} as embeddings are necessary to handle categorical features such as location, interaction type, product type, gender to name a few.

-In this paper, our focus is to reduce data access overheads that arise from performing embedding lookups and speedup training of all the recommendation models which use embedding tables.
+Recommendation models power widely used large-scale internet services.
+Recently deep learning is being used to improve the accuracy of recommendations~\cite{naumov2019deep,cheng2016wide,ishkhanov2020time}.
+All deep recommendation models consist of two types of components (i) a memory-intensive embedding layer that stores a mapping between the categorical features and their numerical representations (ii) a compute-intensive neural network-based modeling layer which models interactions between numerical features and vector representations of categorical features.
+Across models, the structure of embedding tables typically remains the same.
+The number of rows (elements in the table) usually depends on the dataset, \ie the number of categories, while machine learning engineers vary the dimension of embedding \ie the size of the vector to represent a categorical feature.
+Common dimensions of embeddings are 16, 32, 48, and 64 but sometimes can be as large as 384~\cite{mudigere2021software}.
+However, the rows in embedding tables vary widely and can be as small as 3 elements or as big as a few billion elements depending on the dataset~\cite{yin2021ttrec,gupta2020deeprecsys}.
+Neural network layers have more diversity, and the type of neural network usually depends on the modeling task at hand.
+DLRM~\cite{naumov2019deep}, a recommendation model popular at Meta uses fully connected layers for both bottom and top neural networks.
+While, DeepFM~\cite{guo2017deepfm} uses a factorization module that learns up to two-order feature interactions between sparse and dense features (Table~\ref{tab:models} summarizes other models we consider in this paper).
+The forward pass of training involves looking up embedding vectors corresponding to the data items.
+All deep learning based recommendation models ~\cite{wang2017your,wen2018visual, wang2014improving, van2013deep, covington2016deep} use this step to handle categorical features such as location, product type, gender, etc. Our focus is to reduce data access overheads that arise from performing embedding lookups and thus speed up the training of all recommendation models which use embedding tables.